 - How often will I need therapy sessions, and for how long?

-What to expect from your mental health professional
+What to expect from your mental health provider

-To gain an understanding of how hoarding disorder is affecting your life, your mental health professional may ask:
+To gain an understanding of how hoarding disorder is affecting your life, your provider may ask:

-- What types of things do you tend to acquire?
+- What types of things do you tend to get and save?

 - Do you avoid throwing things away?